The links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 Awake or Sedated

-For some pets with a more aggravated manner sedation may be a better option it keep them calm and easier to transport.
+For some pets with a more aggravated manner sedation may be a better option.
+It keeps them calm and easier to transport.
 There are some downsides to sedating your pet.
 Sedation tending to slow blood flow and can leave your pet prone to low body temperature.
 Sedation may also cause disorientation and anxiety to your pet when they wake up.

 There are some downsides to sedating your pet.
 Sedation slows blood flow of your pet and can leave your pet prone to low body temperature.
 Sedation may also cause disorientation and anxiety to your pet when they wake up.

-Instead of the sedation, I recommend a spray that, more or less, has the opposite effect of catnip.
+Instead of the sedation, I recommend a spray like Comfort Zone, that more or less has the opposite effect of catnip.
 A few weeks before the trip, you should spray this spray around the crate and living space of your pet (just a little, animals are sensitive to smell, so a little goes a long way) just to get them used to it.

 Home Sweet Home – Almost